- Fideres has found over 16% of European UCITs funds of the sample analyzed show characteristics that may indicate they are potential closet indexers.

 ESMA’s study looked at the universe of European UCITS funds.
 The metrics used to analyze these funds were Active Share1, Tracking Error2 and R-Squared3.
 Based on these metrics, ESMA stated that between 5 – 15% of European UCITS funds could be classified as potential closet indexers4.

 Fideres has conducted a similar review of the European fund market for European NGO Better Finance (the European Federation of Investors and Financial Services Users)5.
 Like ESMA, Fideres used the Morningstar database for their research.
-The results are based on publicly available information published by ESMA and Fideres’ market research.
+The results are based on publicly available information published by ESMA and Fideres’s market research.

 Fideres filtered the universe of all managed funds using the following criteria: